Fertility

 What irregular cycles mean for post-period fertility

-This variability is exactly why tracking biological ovulation signs — LH tests, cervical mucus changes, basal body temperature — is more useful than calendar counting for people with irregular cycles.
-The signs tell you what's actually happening in the cycle you're currently in, rather than what happened on average.
+Tracking biological signs in real time — LH tests, cervical mucus, basal body temperature — is more reliable than calendar predictions for people with irregular cycles, because the signs respond to what's happening in the current cycle rather than projecting from past ones.

 What this could mean over time

-A single cycle's ovulation timing tells you something about that month.
-The pattern across multiple cycles tells you something about your body.
+A single cycle's ovulation timing tells you one data point.
+The pattern across several cycles tells you what your body actually does.

-Event: This cycle — a 24-day cycle — your LH test turned positive on day 10, just four days after your period ended.
+Event: This cycle — a 24-day cycle — you got a positive LH test on day 10, four days after your period ended on day 5.

-Pattern: Looking across four cycles ranging from 23 to 26 days, ovulation has occurred between day 9 and day 11 in every one.
-Your period has consistently lasted five days, meaning the gap between bleeding ending and ovulation has been as little as four days.
+Pattern: Across four cycles ranging from 23 to 26 days, ovulation has fallen between days 9 and 11 every time.
+Your period has lasted five days in each of those cycles, leaving a gap between bleeding ending and the LH surge of as little as four days.

-Event: You had sex on day 6 of your current cycle — the day after your period ended — and you've since wondered about the risk of conception.
+Event: You had sex on day 6 this cycle — the day after your period ended — and are wondering about conception risk.
 Your last three cycles were 24, 25, and 26 days long.

-Pattern: With cycles in the 24–26 day range, ovulation typically falls around day 10–12.
-Sperm from day 6 sex can survive three to five days, placing viable sperm inside the reproductive tract through approximately days 9–11.
+Pattern: With cycles in the 24–26 day range, ovulation consistently falls around days 10–12.
+Sperm from day 6 sex can remain viable for three to five days — placing them inside the reproductive tract through approximately days 9–11, which overlaps directly with when ovulation typically occurs in your cycle.

 Tracking your personal fertile window